Preparation Tips for CA Intermediate May 2023 Group 2 Papers

 Questions from the Insurance Companies are expected which will carry around 8-10 marks.
 Branch Accounting is also important.

-It is advised for all the students to go through the previous year’s CA Inter question papers to know about the exam pattern and the types of questions asked in the Advanced Accounting question papers.
+It is advised for all the students to go through the previous year’s CA Inter question papers to know the types of questions asked in the Advanced Accounting question papers and the paper pattern.
+To check the CA Intermediate exam pattern for Advanced Accounting and other papers, click on this link.

 - Nature, Objective and Scope of Auditing.